ozum/pg-structure/docs/index.md

     * Constraint
     * Index
     * Relation

+## Where to Start?

+First have look at [concepts](http://localhost:63342/pg-structure3/site/concepts/) to understand a few key points.
+You may want to read [examples](http://localhost:63342/pg-structure3/site/examples/) to see how **pg-structure** can be used.
+To start coding read main [pg-structure](http://localhost:63342/pg-structure3/site/api/PgStructure/) module's documentation.
+During development API references helps you.

 ## Special Thanks
 **pg-structure** is developed under sponsorship of [Fortibase](http://www.fortibase.com) and released as open source.
 See [license](http://www.pg-structure.com/license/).